Home » Garden » 7 Best Deer Repellents for a Beautiful Flower Garden

 Foxgloves

-Because if you live in an area that is infested with a high deer population, you’ve got to be proactive with the repellents early on in the growing season often to protect your flowers.
+If you live in an area that is infested with a high deer population, you’ve got to be proactive with the deer repellant sprays early on in the growing season often to protect your flowers.

-Most repellents tell you to spray them about every 30-90 days depending on severity and weather.
-But if you get herds of deer on your property, you may need to apply it more often.
+Most deer repellents tell you to spray them about every 30-90 days depending on severity and weather.
+But if you get herds of deer on your property or you get a lot of rain, you may need to apply it more often.

 shade garden with hostas, rock and green fence in the backyard